MrClappy/XMRigMonitor/README.md

 --------------- | ----------------- | ------------------------------
-PulseTime		| How often XMRigMonitor checks on XMRig  | Seconds CPUMonitor		| Adds a CPU Temperature check every PulseTime | Enabled / Disabled ScheduledTaskMode		| Creates a task to run on boot (required for system crash email) | Enabled / Disabled EmailOnXMRigCrash | Sends an email when XMRig crashes | Enabled / Disabled EmailOnXMRigCrashSubject  | Subject line of the email when XMRig crashes | Text string in quotes EmailOnSystemCrash  | Sends an email when the system crashes  | Enabled / Disabled
+PulseTime		| How often XMRigMonitor checks on XMRig  | Seconds CPUMonitor		| Adds a CPU Temperature check every PulseTime | Enabled / Disabled ScheduledTaskMode		| Creates a task to run on boot (required for system email) | Enabled / Disabled EmailOnXMRigCrash | Sends an email when XMRig crashes | Enabled / Disabled EmailOnXMRigCrashSubject  | Subject line of the email when XMRig crashes | Text string in quotes EmailOnSystemCrash  | Sends an email when the system crashes  | Enabled / Disabled